 It’s important that you consider searcher intent (what does the user actually want to read and engage with), user experience, and other factors.

 If you’re able to find 100 free things to do in San Fran, who really wants to read a straight-up, bulleted list?
 That’s by no means the best format for a #1 ranking.

 What would better meet the searcher’s query and intent is a filterable guide which allows you to sort by the type of ‘to do’ – for families, couples, solo travelers, etc. – complete with specific location information, contact details, images, reviews, and a write-up.

 When the purpose of your content is to rank, you need to focus on what will result in that happening rather than falling into a trap of producing sub-par 500-word blog posts.

 That means there will always be content intended to educate an audience – that with the goal of moving potential clients and customers through the sales funnel.

-In many cases, there’s a lot of crossover between content produced with the purpose of ranking and that which educates, however there are also instances where these are done in silo.
+In many cases, there’s a lot of crossover between content produced with the purpose of ranking and that which educates, however, there are also instances where these are done in a silo.

-For example, an ebook or white paper which typically won’t rank on its own under competitive terms but has a definite place in the overall marketing strategy.
+For example, an ebook or white paper that typically won’t rank on its own under competitive terms but has a definite place in the overall marketing strategy.